-The information in this article applies to Chief Architect X5/Home Designer 2014 and Prior products:
+The information in this article applies to Chief Architect X5/Home Designer Pro 2014 and prior products:

-I just installed Chief Architect on a second computer and tried to start the program, but a warning message tells me that the license is already in use and asks for my Emergency Transfer Password.
+I just installed my older Chief Architect software on a second computer and tried to start the program, but a warning message tells me that the license is already in use and asks for my Emergency Transfer Password.
 What does all this mean?

 If you have Software Lock security, have been running the program on one computer, and wish to run it on a different computer, you must deactivate your license on the first machine.
 For more information on running the program on multiple computers please review the "Running Chief Architect on Multiple Computers" article listed in the Related Articles section.